 GSCL Award for best Student Thesis

-Every two years, GSCL awards two prizes worth € 400 each for the best student undergraduate dissertation and for the best master's thesis in the field of language technology and computational linguistics.
+Every two years, GSCL awards two prizes worth € 400 each for the best student undergraduate thesis and for the best master's thesis in the field of language technology and computational linguistics.

 The nomination will be done by a supervisor.
 The lecturers at universities and technical colleges in German-speaking countries are called upon to encourage their best graduates of the past two years to submit a summary of their thesis.
 Based on a blind reviewing process, members of the GSCL Board and Advisory Board select the best papers in a pre-selection process.
 These will then be presented by the authors at the KONVENS meeting in the final round.
 Travel costs and conference fees are borne by the GSCL.

 For the nomination, the following documents must be submitted in PDF format:

 - Summary of the work (German or English) with a maximum of six pages (one column, one and a half lines, 11pt) plus references and illustrations.
 The authorship may not emerge from the summary, also citations may need to be anonymised.

 - Supplement: name and e-mail address of author and supervisor, university, degree achieved.
 The grading should not be specified.